campbe13/JS320-2021/13-react-setup/README.md

 # Setup a React project (using create-react-app)

-It is possible to set up a React project by installing Node.js & create-react-app.
+It is possible to set up a React project by installing Node.js & using create-react-app.
 The other install option is using webpack and babel.

 You can do this in the lab, node.js is installed but you cannot use the H: drive for your destination, it will give you errors